 Send your blog to your e-mail audience, post it on social media – tag people and encourage them to share it – make sure it is share worthy, advertise the blog post on FB.

 As your target audience reads your blog, some will click on your giveaway.
-They will go to a “landing page” (Here is one that I use, Lead Pages
+They will go to a “landing page” (Here is one that I use, Lead Pages ).
+You will set up the landing page to automatically deliver your free digital PDF in exchange for an e-mail address.
+You will put the pixel on your landing page as well.

 Your landing page will be integrated with your mail service, MailChimp, Constant Contact, etc…